-**PLEASE NOTE: Due to COVID-19, film dates and screening options may change.
-The September, October and November films will be strictly virtual screenings and will not be hosted at the Historic Christ Church & Carriage House.
-Future hosted events will adhere to the current social distancing guidelines put forth by the Georgia Dept. of Public Health.
+There are three (3) films for each season.
+The films will be screened at Christ Church & Carriage House located at Jess Lucas Y-Teen Park, 680 South Central Ave, Hapeville, GA 30354.
+Reception will take place at 6pm and the screening will take place at 7pm.
 Please visit this page regularly for ongoing updates and information.
 We will do our best to keep you informed of all screening changes.
-As always, we appreciate your interest in the 2020-2021 South Arts Film Series!
+As always, we appreciate your interest in the 2023-2024 South Arts Film Series!

 Please visit the Southern Circuit Website for additional information on the grant series.

 The views and content expressed in the films of the Southern Circuit Tour of Independent Filmmakers do not represent the views of The City of Hapeville.
 Some films are for mature audiences and are subject to viewer discretion.

 The Only Doctor is directed by Matthew Hashiguchi and produced by Anjanette Levert.